LIVECamera-checked plates, every dinner service

 4. Flagged at the pass

-AyeQ allergen overlay at the pass, 'Tree nut: pistachio butter detected, verify' on a Coal Roasted Beets plate for Table 4
+AyeQ allergen overlay at the pass, 'Tree nut: pistachio butter detected, verify' on a Coal Roasted Beets plate for Table 4 Fig. 05 · Allergen flag A rule, not a guess

 ▸ A real catch at Seneca: pistachio butter (tree nut) flagged on the plate.
 A positive sighting to verify against the ticket, never a clearance.